giantswarm/docs/README.md

 SWARM_CLUSTER_ID=leaseweb-alpha-private.giantswarm.io swarm --env=giantswarm/production start docs/indexer
 ```

+## Maintaining the firt generation docs site

+The archived documentation at http://firstgen-docs.giantswarm.io is also based on this repository, using the protected `firstgen` branch.
+The same goes for related repositories.

 ## About writing for the documentation

 There is more information available in the [Wiki](https://git.giantswarm.io/giantswarm/docs/wikis/home).